antronerds/r2-tutorials/docs/Adapting_R2.md

 Step 6: Cooperate through R2: sharing tracks, creating communities
 ---------------

 1. Cooperation is of great importance in scientific research.
-You probably want to share the tracks created above with other people in your group.
-For this reason R2 features the Communities.
+You may want to share the tracks created above with other people in your group.
+For this reason R2 features the Communities feature.
 Communities are different from user groups, which is important to remember.
-User groups are granting a user access to datasets and their associated annotation.
+User groups are granting a user access to datasets and their associated annotation, or may unlock restricted functionalities within the R2 platform.
    On the other hand, communities are a way by which any user can share grouping variables (tracks), lists of genes ( gene categories), megasampler presets or genome browser views with any (group of ) other R2 user(s).
 A user can generate multiple communities and invite other users to share such feature with.